aiven/aiven-docs/docs/products/kafka/concepts/tiered-storage-how-it-works.md

 ## Data retrieval

-When consumers fetch records stored in remote storage, the Kafka broker downloads and caches these records locally.
+When consumers fetch records stored in remote storage, the Apache Kafka broker downloads and caches these records locally.
 This allows for quicker access in subsequent retrieval operations.